gradio-app/gradio/CONTRIBUTING.md

 ---

 In the case of:
-- Unexpected Exceptions being thrown;
+- Unexpected exceptions being thrown, or
 - The following warning:
 `IMPORTANT: You are using gradio version <earlier version>, however version <later version> is available, please upgrade.`

-Make sure your `PYTHONPATH` includes the directory where this repository is cloned, e.g.:
+ensure your `PYTHONPATH` includes the directory where the Gradio repository is cloned, e.g.:

 ```export PYTHONPATH="./"```